 The old “Roman Holiday” premise gets yet another run-through in “The Prince & Me,” a bland, not particularly heartfelt romantic fantasy about a Danish prince who decides to live among the common folk for a while.
-Totally cliched and nearly two hours long, pic takes forever to get to hopelessly obvious places -- which even the supposedly indiscriminate teen girl target audience is likely to detect.
+Totally cliched and nearly two hours long, pic takes forever to get to hopelessly obvious places — which even the supposedly indiscriminate teen girl target audience is likely to detect.
 Despite some (but not enough) charming moments along the way, this “Prince” doesn’t look to hold court in cinemas for very long before taking up residence on cable and home video.

 Written by Jack Amiel, Michael Begler and Katherine Fugate (the first two of whom hail from TV sitcom writing) and based on a story co-written by Mark Amin and Fugate, pic opens in Denmark.
 Twentysomething Prince Edvard (Luke Mably) is next in line to succeed to the throne of the world’s longest continuous monarchy (the only one, we’re told, that still demands the king’s active participation in the rule of government), but Edvard’s interests lie elsewhere.

 Edvard has a penchant for drag-racing his suped-up BMW through the streets of Copenhagen (though his opponents always let him win) and for fantasizing about the loose American college girls he sees on a “Girls Gone Wild”-style TV program.
 Meanwhile, back on the farm, Midwestern coed Paige Morgan (Julia Stiles) prepares for another year as a pre-med student at the U. of Wisconsin, keenly aware that she’s the only one of her circle who’s not married or engaged.